thomaslesperance/restaurant-reservation-tool/README.md

 ### API

-To support the above client features, the api provides several basic CRUD functions at the following endpoints:
+To support these client features, the API exposes several basic CRUD endpoints:

 #### GET ./reservations